hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 broscience=>
 ```
-We get a few usernames and their MD5 hashes, the interesting ones are **bill** and **administrator**.
+I get a few usernames, and their MD5 hashes, the interesting ones are **bill** and **administrator**.
 I try to crack these hashes with hashcat and the rockyou wordlist, but it fails.
-After a while, i realize that the database had a salt
+After a while, i realized that the database has a salt
 ```php
 $db_salt = "NaCl";
 ```
-and this salt was used when user registred.
+and this salt is used when a user registers
 ```php
 $res = pg_execute($db_conn, "create_user_query", array($_POST['username'], md5($db_salt . $_POST['password']), $_POST['email'], $activation_code));
 ```